imortezamosavi/Monitoring-Vegetation-Indices/README.md

-# VIOT
-Vegetation Indices Over Time (VIOT): Functions process satellite imagery for NDVI, EVI, SAVI, DVI calculation in MODIS, Landsat 9, Sentinel-2.
-Interactive UI generates time series charts.
+# Vegetation Indices Over Time (VIOT)
+Description:

-These codes provide functions to process satellite imagery and calculate vegetation indices such as NDVI, EVI, SAVI, and DVI for MODIS, Landsat 9, and Sentinel-2 images in Google Earth Engine.
-They also include a user interface for interactive selection of a point on the map to generate time series charts of these indices.
+Vegetation Indices Over Time (VIOT) is a set of functions designed to process satellite imagery and calculate key vegetation indices, including NDVI, EVI, SAVI, and DVI, using data from MODIS, Landsat 9, and Sentinel-2 satellites.
+These functions are implemented in Google Earth Engine (GEE) and are accompanied by an interactive user interface (UI) for selecting a location on the map and generating time series charts of these indices.

+Features:

 MODIS Functions: